Coronavirus (COVID-19) Lanyon Bowdler Update

 We’re pleased to be able to help you with your legal issues, and to continue to provide an excellent service for our clients during these difficult times.
 Our people are still part of your team, even though they may not all be working in the office at the moment.

 Throughout the lockdown periods, we’ve been talking to our clients by telephone and using video-conferencing.
-Because most of our lawyers are still working from home, and because government guidance still recommends minimising face to face contact, those remain our preferred options.
+Because most of our lawyers are still working from home, and those remain our preferred options.
 Sometimes, though, there are good reasons for meeting face to face.
 So, where it is the best thing to do, we are seeing clients in our offices for pre-arranged appointments only.